redis/redis-om-node/README.md

 ### Build the Index

 To use search you have to build an index.
-If you don't you'll get errors.
+If you don't, you'll get errors.
 To build an index, just call `.createIndex` on your repository:

 ```javascript
 await repository.createIndex();
 ```

 If you change your schema, you'll need to rebuild your index.
-To do that you'll need to drop the index and create it again:
+To do that, you'll need to drop the index and create it again:

 ```javascript
 await repository.dropIndex();